The Joy of Worms

 Encourage kids to shower in the morning to wash away eggs laid overnight.

-Apply a thin layer of coconut oil or zinc cream around the anus at night to prevent egg-laying.
+Apply a thin layer of coconut oil or zinc cream around the anus at night to help prevent egg laying.

 Worms are a sign, not a sentence.
 By supporting the body with remedies, cleaning the terrain, aligning with natural cycles like the moon, and breaking the reinfection loop, you can help your child thrive in a body that feels safe, strong, and balanced.